- Office of Financial Aid

 - Enter student’s PIN and FAFSA password (created at time of original filing)

-- Select ‘Already Completed’ from the drop-down box for the question ‘For 2012, have your parents completed their IRS income tax return or another tax return?’
+- Select ‘Already Completed’ (if not already selected) from the drop-down box for the question ‘For 2013, have your parents completed their IRS income tax return or another tax return?’

-- If the parent can answer ‘None of the Above’, the parent must first select which parent they are and then enter his/her FSA PIN to authorize accessing the IRS data.
+- If your parent can answer ‘No’ to all of the questions, he/she must select which parent they are and then enter his/her FSA PIN to authorize accessing the IRS data.

-- Continue selecting the ‘Next’ arrow at the bottom of the page until you reach the ‘Sign & Submit’ page and complete final steps to submitting correction.
+- Continue selecting the ‘Next’ arrow at the bottom of the page, reviewing the information displayed as you go, until you reach the ‘Sign & Submit’ page.